xang555/LaoThing/README.md

 # LaoThing
-The Project  IOT
+The Project  IOT create for education in the national university of laos.

-# Smart Switch
-# Smart Sensor
+LaoThing or call Homethings is a smarthome